Order of Visit: High Point # 48

 I can empathize with the frustration of having to turn back on a state high point before the summit.
 The same thing just happened to me a few weeks ago on Nevada’s Boundary Peak when my son, Finn, started to feel the effects of AMS right before a thunderstorm and heavy rain moved in.
 We had to bail with barely a mile left to go!

 Nonetheless, I feel like knowing your limits (and that of your partners) is an important skill to have.
-There’s a saying about how there are old climbers and there bold climbers, but no old, bold climbers.
+There’s a saying about mountain climbing.
+There are old climbers, and there are bold climbers.
+But there are no old, bold climbers.

 Heading up the switchbacks